alexiscolin/vue-colcade/README.md

 A small wrapper for integrating [Colcade](https://github.com/desandro/colcade) to Vuejs.

 Vue.js plugin accessible globally from any component to run multiple colcade grid instances.
-This plugin lets you interact with different grid throughout different components.
+This plugin lets you interact with differents grids throughout differents components.

 ## Install